alosdiallo/Pedigree/README.md

 ### Errors and Troubleshooting

 ### Header Requirements
-For a family data that contains affected indicators, the headers required in the excel sheet should be named as the folllowing:\
+For a family data that contains affection status, the headers required in the excel sheet should be named as the folllowing:\
 **ID** - **father** - **mother** - **sex** - **affected**\\

 Otherwise, if the data does not contain any individuals that are affected, the headers should be named as such:\
 **ID** - **father** - **mother** - **sex**

-Additional headers can be included depending on your data.
-For instance, if you are using mice data, headers could be added as *rorg*, *IgA*, which are features that the user/experimenter might be interested in.
+Additional headers can be included depending on the type of your data.
+For instance, if you are using mice data, headers as (*rorg* - *IgA*) could be added, which are features that the user/experimenter might be interested in.

 ### About the title
 The origin of the word **ԾաՌ** is Armenian, which means a tree.
 The IPA prnunciation of this word is *dzar*.
 The title is named as such to denote an app that can be used to visualize genealogical or family trees.